 Program / Learning Outcomes / Curriculum / Course Synopsis / E-Learning / Course Syllabi

-This course covers the principle about human spiritual being, individually or socially to reach the happiness in the current life and thereafter, through the understanding to his/herself and the universe, called as Kauniyah and Tanziliyah verses.
+This course covers the principle about human spiritual being, individually or socially to reach the happiness in the current life and thereafter, through the under-standing to his/herself and the universe, called Kauniyah and Tanziliyah verses.
 Tanziliyah verse is detailed in aqidah, syari’ah, akhlaq and islamic history.
-The emphasize of this course is in the application of Islam in the daily life, based on Qur’an and Sunnah of Prophet Mohammad.
+The emphasize of this course is in the application of Islam in daily life, based on the Qur’an and Sunnah of Prophet Mohammad.

 Increase the understanding of faith in the church, to live according to the church and in society to develop the attitudes and mentality of a Catholic graduate who can serve for the good of the people of Indonesia as a reflection of one's faith.

 Increase the understanding, and implementation of the Hindu religion, strengthen faith and belief, and service to Ida Sang Hyang Widhi wasa (God Almighty).
-This will help the individual to increase self control in thingking, speaking and doing in serving the country.
-The material given discuss the history and rise of Hindu, weda, basics in Hindu beliefs, techniques to attain objectives of religion, Hindu philosophy, Hindu ethics, yadnya, Hindu society and basics in Hindu leadership.
+This will help the individual to increase self-control in thinking, speaking and doing in serving the country, the history and rise of Hindu, weda, basics in Hindu beliefs, techniques to attain objectives of religion, Hindu philosophy, Hindu ethics, yagnya, Hindu society and basics in Hindu leadership.

 Providing information about Confucianism to understand and absorb the essence of its universal teaching.
-This will enable students to practice it in their life to become a righteous Confucian, have excellent attitude and high ethics based on love, truth, moral, wisdom and trustworthiness.
+This will enable students to practice it in their life to become a righteous Confucian, have an excellent attitude and high ethics based on love, truth, morals, wisdom, and trustworthiness.
 This will enable the individual to become a good member of society who contributes to the development of the nation and country.

-This course offers the principle of Five Pilar (Pancasila) as the national foundation, goverment system, and community.
-The principle covers the historical background, phylosophis yuridis, ideology, and understanding of Pancasila as the actual paradigm in the community life and nationality.
-The understanding of Pancasila and nationality is also described in relation of human right, national security, human environment, polytical strategy, and national building.
+This course offers the principle of Five Pilar (Pancasila) as the national foundation, government system, and community.
+The principle covers the historical background, philosophy juridic, ideology, and understanding of Pancasila as the actual paradigm in the community life and nationality.
+The understanding of Pancasila and nationality is also described in relation to human rights, national security, human environment, political strategy, and national building.